Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 1. Click on the My Computer icon and select your sliced file. ![image](https://user-images.githubusercontent.com/10281380/206552887-486043c2-3329-4105-ad99-438bf1f64516.png)
 1. Click print underneath the device details. ![image](https://user-images.githubusercontent.com/10281380/206553190-b5b8a1b8-454d-46a1-8b97-368d6a0632d6.png)

+## Special Thanks
+I want to give special thanks to @, @, and @ for ideas, input, and inspiration and @ for some PRs that make all our lives easier.

 ## Licences

-  - - Prusa prfiles are under released under the [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE).
+  - Prusa profiles are under-released under the [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE).

 ## Changelog